lea1210/hugo-leas-blog/content/_index.md

 ---
-title : "Willkommen auf Lea's Blog"
+title : "Welcome to Lea's Blog"
 description: "This blog contains ongoing information about my current project in the subject Virtual and Augmented Reality."
 summary: "This blog contains ongoing information about my current project in the subject Virtual and Augmented Reality."
 lead: ""